sarthtalati/v1.1-API-Documentation/source/includes/_coupon.md

-Customer identifier* | Unique identifier of the customer whose coupon needs to be redeemed id | Coupon id that needs to be redeemed code | Coupon code that need to be redeemed validation_code | Valodation code is required for the orgs that require validation based redemption number | Transaction number against which the coupon needs to be redeemed amount | Transaction amount against which the coupon is redeemed
+Customer identifier* | Unique identifier of the customer whose coupon needs to be redeemed id | Coupon id that needs to be redeemed code | Coupon code that need to be redeemed validation_code | Validation code is required for the orgs that use validation based redemption number | Transaction number against which the coupon needs to be redeemed amount | Transaction amount against which the coupon is redeemed